The-OpenROAD-Project/OpenROAD/README.md

 report_design_area
 ```

-The `set_wire_rc` command sets the resistance (liberty
+The `set_wire_rc` command sets the resistance and capacitance used to
-resistance_unit/distance_unit) and capacitance (liberty
-capacitance_unit/distance_unit) of routing wires.
-It adds RC
+estimate delay of routing wires.
+Use `-layer` or `-resistance` and
+`-capacitance`.
+If `-layer` is used, the LEF technology resistance
+and area/edge capacitance values for the layer are used.
+The units
+for `-resistance` and `-capacitance` are from the first liberty file
+read, resistance_unit/distance_unit and liberty
-parasitics based on placed component pin locations.
-If there are no
+capacitance_unit/distance_unit.
+RC parasitics are added based on
+placed component pin locations.
+If there are no component locations no
-component locations no parasitics are added.
-The resistance and
+parasitics are added.
+The resistance and capacitance are per distance
-capacitance are per distance unit of a routing wire.
-Use the
-`set_units` command to check units or `set_cmd_units` to change
+unit of a routing wire.
+Use the `set_units` command to check units or
-units.
-They should represent "average" routing layer resistance and
+`set_cmd_units` to change units.
+They should represent "average"
-capacitance.
-If the set_wire_rc command is not called before resizing,
+routing layer resistance and capacitance.
+If the set_wire_rc command
-the default_wireload model specified in the first liberty file or with
+is not called before resizing, the default_wireload model specified in
-the SDC set_wire_load command is used to make parasitics.
+the first liberty file or with the SDC set_wire_load command is used
+to make parasitics.

 The `resize` command buffers inputs and outputs, resizes gates, and
 then uses buffer insertion to repair maximum capacitance and slew